Edith Peinemann

-Edith Peinemann (born 3 March 1937) is an internationally recognized German violinist and professor of violin.
-At age nineteen she won the ARD International Music Competition in Munich, and made her U.S. debut as soloist in 1962 with Max Rudolf, after which she became a protégé of George Szell.
+Edith Peinemann (3 March 1937 – 25 February 2023) was an internationally recognized German violinist and professor of violin.
+At age nineteen she won the ARD International Music Competition in Munich, and made her U.S. debut as soloist in 1962 with Max Rudolf, after which she became a protégée of George Szell.
 In 2005 she became president of the European String Teachers Association.

 She made few recordings during her career, making her a "cult figure among violinists."
 Peinemann is considered one of the world's "finest violinists of her time."

 Career

 Peinemann was born in Mainz, Germany, the daughter of a Mainz orchestra's concertmaster, with whom she learned violin until the age of fourteen.
 She later studied with Max Rostal in London, and would fulfill the "prophecy of violinist Yehudi Menuhin who, upon hearing her play when she was 19, predicted a 'brilliant and successful career'."

 In 1956, she won the first prize in the International Competition of the German Radio in Munich.
 At that competition, conductor William Steinberg, who was among the judges, invited her to make her American debut with the Pittsburgh Symphony Orchestra, which she did in 1962.
 Word spread among Germany's conductors, such as Max Rudolf, about her achievements in the U.S., including her Cleveland debut where she played Dvorak's Violin Concerto.
 Reviews of that concert were positive, with Carl Apone noting that Dvořák's concerto was "a proving ground on which to separate the men from the boys:"

 Hungarian-born American conductor and composer George Szell saw her perform in Cleveland, invited her to perform with him at the De Doelen in Rotterdam in 1963, the Berlin Philharmonic, and the New York Philharmonic, and often gave her coaching before concerts.
 She began to call him "Uncle George," as they developed a close friendship during that period.
 Szell made a special attempt to obtain private funds from wealthy donors to buy her a violin of finer quality, which he helped her select.
 Peinemann recalls his assistance:

 She performed as a soloist with the Chicago Symphony Orchestra at the start of their new year in 1966, and with the Atlanta Symphony in January, with Robert Mann conducting.

 In 1967, after working with Szell to perfect a performance of Bartok's Violin Concerto No. 2 along with the Beethoven concerto, he asked her to perform Mozart's Violin Concerto No. 3, as Mozart, notes historian Michael Charry, was "a composer he reserved for his favorite and most mature artists.

 Amongst her numerous engagements, touring Southern Africa was a favourite.
 She was acclaimed and especially popular there, and did concert tours of that region five times (1964, 69, 74, 75, 78).